sprtd/rake-scam-token-forta-detection-bot/README.md

   > Raked Fee Percentage -  5.75%

-- The default THRESHOLD_PERCENTAGE to detect findings is 3 and this can be changed by modifying the `THRESHOLD_PERCENTAGE` variable in `src/constants.ts - #L24`
+- The default THRESHOLD_PERCENTAGEAGE to detect findings is 3 and this can be changed by modifying the `THRESHOLD_PERCENTAGEAGE` variable in `src/constants.ts - #L24`